Maritsa Municipality

-Maritsa Municipality (obshtina) is located in the Plovdiv Province, southern Bulgaria on the northern bank of the Maritsa River.
-It has 30,676 inhabitants and consists only of villages.
-The municipality has thriving industry with around €400 000 000 invested in the recent years.
-Its administrative center is Plovdiv but the city is not part of the municipality.
+Maritsa Municipality (obshtina) is in Plovdiv Province, southern Bulgaria, on the northern bank of the Maritsa River.
+It has 30,676 inhabitants, and consists only of villages.
+The municipality has a thriving industrial base into which approximately €400,000,000 has been invested.
+Its administrative centre is Plovdiv, despite the city's being outside its borders.

 Religion

-According to the latest Bulgarian census of 2011, the religious composition, among those who answered the optional question on religious identification, was the following:
+According to the Bulgarian census of 2011, the religious composition of the municipality is as follows: